John Wells (filmmaker): Awards and nominations

 John Wells Productions won a Peabody Award in 1999 and 2000 for The West Wing and again in 2001 for Third Watchs '"In Their Own Words," which told the stories of real-life responders to the 9/11 attack on New York City.

-John Wells has been nominated for twenty-eight Emmy Awards and received seven wins including Outstanding Drama Series (1996 for ER, 2000, 2001, 2002 and 2003 for The West Wing, and 2025 for The Pitt) and Outstanding Special Class Program in 2002 for The West Wing Documentary Special.
+John Wells has been nominated for twenty-eight Emmy Awards and received eight wins including Outstanding Drama Series (1996 for ER, 2000, 2001, 2002 and 2003 for The West Wing, and 2025 and 2026 for The Pitt) and Outstanding Special Class Program in 2002 for The West Wing Documentary Special.

 Wells has been nominated for six Producers Guild Awards and won three awards for his work on The West Wing and ER.
 He was honored with the Vision Award in 2000 as well as the Lifetime Achievement Award in Television in 2005.

 In addition, Wells has been nominated for seven Writers Guild Awards and won the Directors Guild Diversity Award in 1997.

 On May 18, 2014, Wells received an honorary Doctor of Fine Arts degree from Carnegie Mellon University, where he graduated from in 1979.